neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 #### Acceptance Criteria

-- [ ] The favorite-button is displayed in the spotlight view
 - [ ] The favorite-button is displayed in each entry in the list view
 - [ ] The favorite-button is displayed in the details view
+- [ ] The favorite-button is NOT displayed in the spotlight view
 - [ ] Clicking the favorite-button on a non-favorite piece saves it as a favorite
 - [ ] Clicking the favorite-button on a favorite piece removes it from favorites